+Decedent's name

-Decedent's name Decedent's Date of Birth Decedent's Date of Death
+Decedent's Date of Death

-4. INVESTMENT SELECTION (Refer to the Fund's prospectus for minimum in nvestment amounts and subsequent investment requirements.)
+4. INVESTMENT SELECTION (Refer to the Fund's prospectus for minimum investment amounts and subsequent investment requirements.)

 Name Amount

 Fort Pitt Capital Total Return Fund \$

 Total: \$

 I acknowledge that I have sole responsibility for my investment choices and that I have received a current prospectus for each Fund and share class I select.
 Please read the prospectus of the Funds selected before investing.